Goodman Theatre: History

 The Goodman was founded in 1925 as a tribute to the Chicago playwright Kenneth Sawyer Goodman, who died in the Great Influenza Pandemic in 1918.
 The theater was funded by Goodman's parents, Mr. and Mrs. William O. Goodman, who donated $250,000 to the Art Institute of Chicago to establish a professional repertory company and a school of drama at the School of the Art Institute of Chicago.
 The first theater was designed by architect Howard Van Doren Shaw (in the location now occupied by the museum's Modern Wing), although its design was severely hampered by location restrictions resulting in poor acoustics and lack of space for scenery and effects.

 The opening ceremony on October 20, 1925, featured three of Kenneth Sawyer Goodman's plays: Back of the Yards, The Green Scarf, and The Game of Chess.
 Two nights later the theater presented its first public performance, John Galsworthy's The Forest.
-The company mainly performed student productions with the addition of professional players through to the 1950s.
+It struggled financially in its early days and in 1930, the Art Institute decided to turn it into a theater school and dismissed Thomas Wood Stevens, the theater's first artistic director.
 In 1969 under artistic director, John Reich, it finally became a fully professional company.

 In 1978, the drama school became part of DePaul University.

 In 2000, the company moved into its new facility at 170 North Dearborn in Chicago's theater district.
-The 171,000 sqft project was designed by KPMB Architects, DLK Architecture Inc., McClier Corporation, associated architects.
+The 171,000 sqft project was designed by KPMB Architects, DLK Architecture Inc., and architects associated with the McClier Corporation.
 It has two fully modern auditoriums, named the Albert and the Owen, after two members of the Goodman family who continue to be major donors.
-In August of that year, Associate Artistic Director Michael Maggio died and the company established the Michael Maggio Emerging Designer Award in his honor which is bestowed alongside the Michael Merritt Award for Excellence in Design and Collaboration.
+In August 2000, associate artistic director Michael Maggio died and the company established the Michael Maggio Emerging Designer Award in his honor; it is bestowed alongside the Michael Merritt Award for Excellence in Design and Collaboration.

+Celebrating its 100th birthday in 2025, the Goodman has been called "the most important theater in America's second most important theatrical city."

 Awards

 In 1992, the theatre company received the Regional Theatre Tony Award, joining Steppenwolf Theatre as Chicago-based recipients of the award.
-Since then, three other Chicago-based companies, Victory Gardens Theater (in 2001), Chicago Shakespeare Theater (in 2008), and Lookingglass Theatre Company (in 2011) have also received the award, making Chicago the most recognized city in the country by this prestigious live theater award.
+Four other Chicago-based companies, Victory Gardens Theater (in 2001), Chicago Shakespeare Theater (in 2008), Lookingglass Theatre Company (in 2011), and Court Theatre (Chicago) (in 2022) have also received the award, making Chicago the most recognized city in the country by this prestigious live theater award.
 The Goodman has also won many Joseph Jefferson awards.